pvdvreede-old/textile_to_html/README.md

 ## Usage

-Because this plugin can update the database you must specify an extra env var if you want it to actually run.
-The following code will run the task against the database version just print it out to the screen:
+Because this plugin can update the database you must specify an extra env var if you want it to actually update the database.
+The following code will run the task against the database:

     rake convert:to_html for_reals=true

+If you do not include the `for_reals` env var it will only print the changes to screen.
+This allows you to see what will happen without affecting your database.